1688168/AI/AI Lessons/Ed_Donnor_LLM_Engineering.md

 ### Parameters (Training)
 * forward pass: raw data -> predict
 * Loss: how far off was it
-* Backward pass: wiggle the parameters
+* Backward pass: wiggle the parameters (backpropagation, backprop)
 * Optimization: take a step in the right direction